potatoqualitee/kbupdate/README.md

 kbupdate can even install patches on remote systems on [offline networks](#offline-patching) from a centralized repository.
 Many commands work on Linux and mac OS too.

+`kbupdate` can be used to install the following file types:

+* .exe
+* .cab
+* .msi
+* .msu

+And probably more.
+That's all I've tried with so far.

 ## Install

 You can install this module using the PowerShell Gallery.